vasilisanagno/FlyNow-Airline-Android-App/README.md

 ### Node.js Server

 1. Navigate to the `backend` folder.
-2. Install the required Node.js packages:
+2. Install the required Node.js packages: `npm install`

-  `npm install`

-3. Start the server:
+3. Start the server: `npm start`

-  `npm start`

 ### PostgreSQL Database

 1. Ensure PostgreSQL is installed on your machine.
-2. Navigate to the `creationOfDatabase` folder.
+2. Navigate to the `creationOfDatabase` folder: `cd creationOfDatabase`
-3. Execute the Python script to initialize the database:
+3. Execute the Python script to initialize the database: `python3 creationOfDatabase.py`

-  `cd creationOfDatabase`
-  `python3 creationOfDatabase.py`

 ## Usage